New to Road Scholar? Sign up

 Afternoon: We will explore the Historic District with our local expert by motorcoach and on foot.
 One of the highlights is the Green-Meldrim House, an outstanding example of Gothic Revival architecture and a National Historic Landmark.
 General Sherman used it as his headquarters during the Civil War when the Federal Army occupied Savannah.
 We’ll learn about many of the fascinating aspects of Savannah’s history with special emphasis on Christmases past and other celebrated holiday traditions.

-Dinner: At a restaurant within walking distance of the hotel, we’ll enjoy a buffet dinner with choice of entrée, a side dish, dessert, and beverage choices of coffee, tea, water; other beverages available for purchase.
+Dinner: At a restaurant within walking distance of the hotel, we’ll enjoy a plated dinner with choice between three entrée selections, a side dish, dessert, and beverage choices of coffee, tea, water; other specialty beverages will be available for individual purchase.

 Activity note: Getting on/off a trolley.
-Walking up to 2 miles; steps, periods of standing, limited restroom availability.
+Walking up to 2 miles; climbing steps and/or flights of stairs; periods of standing, limited restroom availability.
 Private homes not handicapped-accessible; wheelchairs not permitted.

 Breakfast: Hotel buffet.